zenreach/rules_go/go/nogo.rst

 ~~~~~~~~~~~

 You can choose to run the `vet`_ tool alongside the Go compiler and custom
-checks by setting the ``vet`` attribute of your `go_checker`_ rule:
+checks by setting the ``vet`` attribute of your `nogo`_ target:

 .. code:: bzl

-    go_checker(
+    nogo(
-        name = "my_checker",
+        name = "nogo",
         vet = True,
         visibility = ["//visibility:public"],
     )

-`vet`_ will print error messages and fail compilation if it finds any issues in
+`vet`_ will print error messages and fail compilation if any disallowed coding
-the source code being built.
-Just like in the upstream Go build toolchain, only
+patterns are found in the source code being compiled.
+Just like in the upstream
-a subset of `vet`_ checks which are 100% accurate will be run.
+Go build toolchain, only a subset of `vet`_ checks which are 100% accurate will
+be run.

 In the above example, `vet`_ will run alone.
 It can also run alongside custom
 checks given by the ``deps`` attribute.